shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 *Combines aspects of Types 1, 2, and 3 by preserving current and historical data through both new rows and new columns.*

+**Explanation**: SCD Type 6 integrates elements of Types 1, 2, and 3.
+It maintains current data in the main dimension table while preserving historical changes in a separate table and through additional columns.
+This hybrid approach offers flexibility, allowing for detailed historical analysis while keeping the most relevant current data readily accessible.